ewerlopes/phd_robogame/README.md

 ### Overall descriptors

-* Quantity Of Motion
+* Quantity Of Motion: Mean of all joint velocity values (scaled by a factor of 30 in order to ease visualization).
-* Contraction Index
+* Contraction Index: Empiracally defined at the [creator's paper](http://nime2014.org/proceedings/papers/464_paper.pdf).
-* Fluidity
+* Fluidity: Mean of all joint acceleraion values (scaled by a factor of 10 in order to ease visualization).

 ## Credits
 This piece of code was originally desined by the Music Technology Group - Universitat Pompeu Fabra / Escola Superior de Música de Catalunya.
 Specifically, it was created and maintained by Álvaro Sarasúa, in the github repository:  <https://github.com/asarasua/ofxKinectFeatures>, being an application strongly dependent on OpenFrameworks.